post-brigade/osu_mania_practice_map_generator/README.md

 Or run with main.sh:

-Follow the prompts, will accept windows and linux paths (if using wsl)S
+Follow the prompts, will accept windows and linux paths (if using WSL)

 Key count: 4 or 7